CrowdStrike’s Update Causes Global IT Outage, Resulting in Windows Blue Screen of Death and Causing a Worldwide Storm

 Airports

-Airports took the biggest brunt of the outage where over 1000 flights have been cancelled globally.
+Airports took the biggest brunt of the CrowdStrike Microsoft outage where over 1000 flights have been cancelled globally.
 Major delays began on Friday morning as booking systems crashed.
 Planes were also forced to stay grounded as their computer systems were affected.
 In the US, United, American, Delta, and Allegiant Airlines had all been grounded.
 A comprehensive list of the affected airports thus far as reported by Sky News includes:

 • Heathrow - Flights are "operational" but there are delays